 - Provide a navigational or feature overview.

 - Guide users through a multi-step procedure.

 Choosing the Right Type of Prompt

 Floating prompts are a nonintrusive way to nudge users toward a feature or opportunity.
 There’s no extra fluff here.
-Just a short and sweet message and a call to action in the form of a button that opens a URL of your choice.
+Just a short and sweet message, an optional image, and a call to action in the form of a button that opens a URL of your choice.
 They're also ideal for most steps of a walkthrough.
-You can place a floating prompt in one of six positions on a page:
+You can place a floating prompt in one of nine positions on a page:

 - Top left

 - Top right

 - Bottom left

 Docked prompts are great when users need to refer to content while exploring a feature on their own.
 Unlike the floating prompt, the docked prompt stays in place while the user navigates through the app.
 Use a docked prompt for content that you want to remain on screen, such as step-by-step instructions or an image or short video that users can follow while learning how to complete a task in the app.
 Consider using a docked prompt to display next steps or takeaways in the last step of a walkthrough.